 Both clay and wet cement run the risk of drying in the skip bin, making them potentially impossible to remove if they get stuck to any surface.
 Clay can be recycled, with potters often welcoming the material, albeit, often under certain conditions.
 Wet cement is trickier to dispose of, but if it can be isolated to a cardboard box or container then it can be properly disposed of when it hardens.

 Paints can be recognised as hazardous chemicals that can have a negative impact on the environment and human health if disposed of incorrectly.
-Instead, you can take leftover or unwanted paint to Copper Rock as we are a permanent collection site for paint disposal.
+Instead, you can take leftover or unwanted paint to our paint recycling site at Copper Rock as we are a permanent collection site for paint disposal.
 For more paint disposal locations contact Paintback.
 Please note Spray Paints are not accepted at Copper Rock and are forbidden from our skip bins.

 If you live in the Bayside area of Melbourne and need a skip bin to declutter your waste, then get in touch with one of our friendly team members at Copper Rock to discuss when, where, and how our service can help you.
 Call us on (03) 9585 4385 or email us at firstname.lastname@example.org.